sushen/Soma-portfolio/README.md

 6. Create folders to keep related feature ssuch as images
 7. Begin to designe (code) your Portfolio and remeber to push progress to github
 8. Create the mobile version first
+9. Convert mobile version into a desktop by applying media querries on the mobile version